tardate/LittleArduinoProjects/Radio/SDR/RtlSdrDongle/README.md

 Like most, it is marketed primarily as a DAB/HDTV receiver, but first thing I did was "throw away" the software provided (windows-only anyway), as I was more interested in the device as a broad-spectrum SDR receiver.

-I'm testing this with my favourite MacOSX machine.
+I'm testing this with my favourite macOS machine.

 ## What is this R820T2+RTL2832U magic?

 Cheap SDR dongles?
-Apparently it all started when a bunch of folks (Antti Palosaari, Eric Fry and Osmocom) found that the signal I/Q data could be accessed directly from the Realtek RTL2832U digital TV tuner chip, allowing it to be turned into a wideband software defined radio receiver with just a little extra hardware and softare.
+Apparently it all started when a bunch of folks (Antti Palosaari, Eric Fry and Osmocom) found that the signal I/Q data could be accessed directly from the Realtek RTL2832U digital TV tuner chip, allowing it to be turned into a wideband software defined radio receiver with just a little extra hardware and software.

 Combined with a tuner front-end (commonly the Rafael Micro R820T2) in a USB dongle package with dinky antenna, these now show up in droves online for under $20.